noti-rs/notibook/src/Introduction.md

 With Noti, you can enjoy a minimalist notification experience that is both efficient and aesthetically pleasing.
 Its features include:

-- **Native Wayland Support**: Unlike X11-based notification systems, Noti is designed for Wayland compositors, ensuring compatibility with the latest Linux desktop environments.
+- **Native Wayland Support**: Noti is designed for Wayland compositors, ensuring compatibility with the latest Linux desktop environments.
 - **Highly Configurable**: Fine-tune the behavior and appearance of notifications using a flexible configuration file written in TOML format.
 - **Per-App Styling**: Customize the look and feel of notifications from different applications, allowing you to tailor the experience to suit your needs.
 - **Modern Design**: Noti takes a clean, minimalist approach to notifications, ensuring that they look great without cluttering your workspace.